AdguardTeam/HttpsExclusions/README.md

 ## How the list gets updated in the AdGuard apps

 The list of HTTPS exclusions gets updated automatically when a new version of the app is released.
 For the new version, current exclusions from this repository are fetched and set as default.

+Note: the HTTPS exclusions list gets updated in **compile-time** because it is built into the application.

+When you update AdGuard, the exclusion list will be updated **unless you modified it before**.
+If you have made changes to it, you won't get any updates.